Claremont McKenna College: Academics

-CMC provides an education focused on economics, government, international relations, and public affairs.

 Rankings

+Claremont McKenna ranked 6th overall in the The Wall Street Journal/College Pulse 2026 Best Colleges in the U.S. list.

+U.S. News & World Reports 2026 rankings rated Claremont McKenna as tied for 7th-best national liberal arts college in the U.S.

+Time ranked Claremont McKenna 9th overall in its 2026–2027 list of "America's Best Colleges".

-U.S. News & World Reports 2025 rankings rated Claremont McKenna as tied for 8th-best liberal arts college in the United States.
-The Wall Street Journal/College Pulse 2025 Best US Colleges rankings rated Claremont McKenna as the 5th-best overall college or university and the best liberal arts college in the nation.
-In 2024, Forbes ranked Claremont McKenna as the 19th-best among 500 colleges, universities and service academies in the nation, in between Brown University and Duke University.
-Claremont McKenna is the 10th-most selective college in the nation according to collegesimply.
-Claremont McKenna is ranked 13th nationally in "Best Universities and Colleges by Salary Potential" by Payscale.
+In 2024, Forbes ranked Claremont McKenna the 19th-best among 500 colleges, universities, and service academies in the nation, in between Brown University and Duke University.